nikimanoledaki/CV/README.md

 **Together for Better Days** (8/2016 to 12/2016)
 _Online Education Lead_

-- Partnered with Coursera for Refugees to launch online education initiatives for people from displaced backgrounds residing at Elpida, a refugee camp in Northern Greece.
+- Sourced donated laptops then partnered with Coursera for Refugees to launch online education initiatives for people from displaced backgrounds residing at Elpida, a refugee camp in Northern Greece.

 ## Hobbies